Last year my aunt and I decorated some kind of awesome elf cookies for Christmas:

 Blood:

 Final products – the damaged ones were even better.
-This was my kind of project.
+This was

 Other Hallowe’en sweet treats included owl cookies: